 In most cases, a well-drafted gift instrument will override these rules but where none exists, the nonprofit must follow the statute.
 A gift instrument includes virtually any record.
 If no record exists, the terms of the solicitation control.

 The most common challenge posed by a restricted gift is those with ambiguous terms.
 It is important to understand the donor’s intent with respect to the timing, use, and investment of funds.
 Where the donor’s intent is unclear from the gift instrument, nonprofits must look to the law to fill in the blanks.
 Common areas of confusion include the following:

 - Whether gifts are properly classified as permanently restricted or temporarily restricted

 - Borrowing from endowment funds

-5. State Law Compliance.
-Nonprofits operating outside their state of domicile are frequently unaware of legal requirements in other states.
-At a bare minimum, nonprofits operating outside of their home state need to consider whether they need to register to solicit funds and whether their activities rise to the level of “doing business” in that state such that they need to register as a foreign corporation conducting business in the state.
+Nonprofits operating outside their state of domicile frequently make the mistake of being blissfully unaware of legal requirements in other states where they solicit funds or operate.
+At a bare minimum, nonprofits operating outside of their home state need to consider whether they need to register to solicit funds and whether their activities rise to the level of doing business in that state such that they need to register as a foreign corporation conducting business in the state.
 Key considerations include whether the nonprofit:

 - needs to obtain authorization to do business in the state;

 - will need a registered agent in the state;